GarethChandler/IAT-backend-Gareth/README.md

 # Web Development (Back-End)
 This is my submission for the Project Assessment in the Web Development (Back-End) course through IAT.
-This project is a MERN stack web application using React, Node, Express and MongoDB.
-The web application is for a fictional business 'Microcourses' providing online learning to students.
+This project is a MERN stack web application using React, Node.js, Express and MongoDB.
+The web application displays courses for a fictional business called 'Microcourses' providing online learning to students.

 ## Student details
 Gareth Chandler